Quantum constraint learning for quantum approximate optimization algorithm

-\paragraph{Discussion :} The mixer Hamiltonian can be viewed in multiple ways.
-First, mixing the unitary of the Hamiltonian is nothing but a propagator $\mathcal{K}(x_i,x_j,t)$ with the property that there exists at least one time $t$ where the propagating kernel connecting the states $x_i,x_j$ within the constrain space is non-zero.
-Second, as pointed out by Ref\cite{marsh2019quantum}, one could think of mixer as a random walk of wave functions exploring the solution subspace and thus construct the mixer based off the corresponding random walk's graph.
-The mixing power of the mixer can be directly correlated with the connectedness of the graph, which implies that a well connected constrained mixer graph, leads to a better solution.
-In Supplemental Material\cite{sm}, we use this representation to denote constraints and the connections they form.
+\paragraph{Discussion :}The mixer Hamiltonian can be viewed in multiple ways.
+First, mixing the unitary of the Hamiltonian is nothing but a propagator $\mathcal{K}(x_i,x_j,t)$ with the property that there exists at least one time $t$ where the propagating kernel connecting the states $x_i,x_j$ within the constrained space is non-zero.
+Second, as pointed out by Ref\cite{marsh2019quantum}, one could think of mixer as a random walk of wave functions exploring the solution subspace and thus construct the mixer based on the corresponding random walk's graph.
+The mixing power of the mixer can be directly correlated with the connectedness of the graph, which implies that a well-connected constrained mixer graph leads to a better solution.
+Connections of the constrained graph directly influence the complexity of the learning process in the case of $C_1$.
+The number of terms in the cost function is independent of QUBO dimension but dependent on the number of constraints with the terms scaling at the best $O(m)$ for ring mixers and the worst $O(m^2)$ for complete mixer.